jweezy24/760midterm_studying/README.md

 The **hypothesis space bias** is the decision tree algorithms favor trees with single features, axis parallel splits.
 What this means is that the algorithm will tend toward designing models that are focused in a single dimension and place splits in parallel.
 We can think about it as Dtrees are tend towards dividing up spaces with straight lines through where the lines are defined only in a single dimension.
-The **preference bias** is indicitive of small trees identified by greedy search.
+The **preference bias** is indicative of small trees identified by greedy search.
 This means that the dtree algorithm will tend to try and make smaller trees with the greedy search algorithm.